 This time is usually spent in the coronary care unit, or the CCU, of the hospital.
-The CCU is an intensive care unit for heart patients.
-Heart patients need constant monitoring because their situation may change at any point of time and could require immediate intervention.
+CCU is an intensive care unit for heart patients.
+Heart patients need constant monitoring because their situation may change at any point in time and could require immediate intervention.

 Patients With Serious Infections